christsven/H.E.A.T/ruleset/H.E.A.T.md

 ![at ied drop image](./ressources/drone-at-ied-flowchart.excalidraw.png)

-Upon dropping the payload, the UAV can be recovered by the DOT to be rearmed, which takes a successful RALLY order.
+Upon dropping the payload, the UAV can be recovered by the operator to be rearmed, which takes a successful RALLY order.

 ###### Loitering munition

-TODO
+In this configuration, the drone itself is the weapon, and is destroyed once the payload detonates.
+Detonation can be triggered by a FIRE or at the end of an ADVANCE.

 ##### Drone rules